mogest/prawn-svg/README.md

 prawn-svg will not support filters, as rasterised effects is not something the PDF format was designed to handle.

-Not yet implemented but intending to build: CSS @import/@media, `:lang` pseudo-class.
+Not yet implemented but intending to build: CSS @media, `:lang` pseudo-class.

 writing-mode, direction, and unicode-bidi are not supported.
 It would be a lot of work to implement non-LTR directions, and no-one has asked for it yet.